What Are Business Credit Lines All About?

 Loan amounts are generally based on the revenues and/or profits reflected on the tax returns.
 In some cases lenders may ask for other financials including a profit and loss statement, balance sheets, and income statements.

 Merchant cash advances have rapidly turned into the most popular way to get financing, in large part because of the effortless qualification process.
-Companies with 10k in earnings can get approved, with the business owner having scores as low as 500.
+Companies with $10,000 in earnings can get approval, with the business owner having scores as low as 500.
 Some sources have now even started to offer credit lines that go with their loans.
 You will have to have at least $10,000 in revenue for approval.
 You should be in business for at least one year, however three years is preferred.
 Lenders commonly want to see a credit score of 650 or higher for approval.

 Loan amounts are commonly about $20,000.
 Lenders normally will pull your business credit, so you should have some credit already established and in some cases lenders will want to see tax returns.
 Rates vary based upon risk for this program, and there usually are not a lot of funding sources who offer it.

 You can get financing regardless of personal credit if you have some type of stocks or bonds.
-You can also get approved if you have somebody wishing to use their stocks or bonds as collateral for your financing.
+You can also get approval if you have somebody wishing to use their stocks or bonds as collateral for your financing.
 Personal credit quality doesn’t matter as there are no consumer credit criteria for approval.
-You can get approved for as much as 90% of the value of your stocks or bonds.
+You can get approval for as much as 90% of the value of your stocks or bonds.
 Rates are typically below 2%, making this one of the lowest rate credit lines you’ll ever see.
 You can nevertheless earn interest as you commonly do on your stocks and bonds.

 Both cards and lines are revolving credit.
 Credit lines are more difficult to qualify for as card approvals are commonly very fast, many times automated, while at the same time line require an in-depth underwriting review.
 Lines usually offer lower rates, according to Bankrate card rates average 13% while lines average 4%.

 Many of them report to the consumer credit reporting agencies.
 They all require a personal guarantee from you.
-You can get approved generally for one card max as they stop approving you when you have two or more inquiries on your report.
+You can get approval generally for one card max as they stop approving you when you have two or more inquiries on your report.

 Most credit card providers furnish business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.
 Some report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements resemble consumer credit card accounts.